-The SEC has adopted rules that require foreign private issuers that prepare their financial statements in accordance with US GAAP or IASB IFRS to supplement their filed financial statements with financial statements formatted in eXtensible Business Reporting Language (XBRL).216 XBRL is a form of electronic communication whose main feature includes interactive electronic tagging of both financial and non-financial data.
-All operating company filers (including foreign private issuers) are required to embed XBRL data directly into the body of an SEC filing, rather than tag the information in a separate exhibit.217
+The SEC has adopted rules that require public companies and foreign private issuers that prepare their financial statements in accordance with US GAAP or IASB IFRS to supplement their filed financial statements with financial statements formatted in eXtensible Business Reporting Language (XBRL).
+182 XBRL is a form of electronic communication whose main feature includes interactive electronic tagging of both financial and non-financial data.
+All operating company filers (including foreign private issuers) are required to embed XBRL data directly into the body of an SEC filing, rather than tag the information in a separate exhibit.
+183

-A previously non-reporting company is not required to include XBRL financial statements in its initial Securities Act registration statement (i.e., an IPO on Form F-1 or an initial exchange offer on Form F-4) or its initial Exchange Act registration statement (i.e., Form 20-F).218 Once having provided its first XBRL financial statements, the company would include XBRL financial statements in a subsequent Securities Act registration statement, but only if it includes a price or price range (and not if it merely incorporates financial statements by reference).219 This means, for example, that XBRL financial statements are not needed in a base registration statement for a shelf offering.
+A previously non-reporting company is not required to include XBRL financial statements in its initial Securities Act registration statement (i.e., an IPO on Form S-1 or an initial exchange offer on Form S-4) or its initial Exchange Act registration statement (i.e., Form 10).184 It will begin including XBRL financial statements with the first Form 10-Q (or annual report on Form 20-F) it files as a reporting company.185 Once having provided its first XBRL financial statements, the company would include XBRL financial statements in a subsequent Securities Act registration statement, but only if it includes a price or price range (and not if it merely incorporates financial statements by reference).186 This means, for example, that XBRL financial statements are not needed in a base registration statement for a shelf offering.